Kiran7007/Interview-Preparation/docs/android.md

 FragmentComponent
 ```

-The scope should match the required lifetime.

 A dependency that is only needed by one ViewModel should not
 automatically become a global singleton.

-Interview Answer:
-> Common scopes include: The scope should match the required lifetime.
 ---
 ## How do you test Flow and StateFlow?
-Use a Flow testing library such as Turbine where appropriate.
+- Use a Flow testing library such as Turbine where appropriate.
+- Test important state transitions rather than internal implementation details.
+- Example:
 ```kotlin
 viewModel.state.test {
     assertEquals(Loading, awaitItem())
     assertEquals(Success(user), awaitItem())
 }
 ```

-Test important state transitions rather than internal implementation
-details.

-Interview Answer:
-> Use a Flow testing library such as Turbine where appropriate.
 ---
 ## You need to fetch data from both the local Room database and network.
 How do you design this?
 Use Repository with a fallback logic:

 -   First try Room DB (cached data).
 -   If data is old/missing, fetch from API.
 -   Save new data in the Room.

 This ensures:

 -   Fast response (local DB)
 -   Always fresh data (network)

-Interview Answer:
-> Use Repository with a fallback logic: First try Room DB (cached data).
 ---
 ## In MVVM, who should handle click events and why?
-The ViewModel should handle logic, not the Activity/Fragment.
+- The ViewModel should handle logic, not the Activity/Fragment.
+- Keeps code testable and follows separation of concerns.
 - UI calls `viewModel.onLoginClicked()`
 - ViewModel checks input, performs API call
--   Emits success/error state via LiveData or StateFlow
+- Emits success/error state via LiveData or StateFlowx

-Keeps code testable and follows separation of concerns.

-Interview Answer:
-> The ViewModel should handle logic, not the Activity/Fragment.
 ---
 ## How would you secure a local database?
 -   Minimize sensitive data.